Like All Building Projects, California’s Housing Bill Is Behind Schedule and Causing Headaches

 Affordability

-Currently, SB 50 requires new housing developments save 15 to 25 percent of units for lower-income residents, depending on the project size.
-And 40 percent of low-income units must be reserved for local residents.
+Currently, SB 50 requires new housing developments save up to 25 percent of units for lower-income residents, depending on the project size.
+And now, 40 percent of low-income units must be reserved for local residents.

 While YIMBYs warn against raising affordability requirements—arguing developers would then be reluctant to build, given high construction costs—affordability advocates say SB 50, as it stands, will exacerbate the already existing imbalance between market-rate housing and low- and moderate-income units.
 “SB 50 is stimulating market rate development by increasing the value of land through zoning, and when you do that you’re actually creating value to the development side of the equation,” says Peter Cohen, co-director of the Council of Community Housing Organizations, a coalition of 26 affordable housing developers and advocates in San Francisco and one of the co-signers on the letter of opposition to Wiener.
 “There’s got to be some giveback.
 No matter where you are in the state or what size the project is, there should be some affordability requirement above what may already be required.
 So far, it’s not cutting muster.”

-Note: This piece has been updated.